 You've heard of the crossroads where Robert Johnson made his deal with the devil?

 Well, the Wacos race towards the crossroads of punk and country, heedless of speed limits and stop signs.
 The collisions spectacular, loud, energizing and sometimes messy.
-We've seen them a two hundred and forty six times, and the Waco Brothers never fail to entertain.
+We've seen them a three hundred and forty six times, and the Waco Brothers never fail to entertain.
 Subtlety is for the weak, so they've chosen the path of optimum mayhem and tomfoolery.
-In their rollicking career, they have been called everything from the flagship act of the alternative country "movement" to pure butchery.
-Both are likely to be correct, even within one evening.

 Let's let singer/guitarist Jon Langford describe the nexus of punk and country:

 "It's so direct and honest, it's almost painful ...
 All the songs are about sex and death and drinking.
 If you listen to early George Jones, it's simple, three-chord stuff where the subject is everyday life ...
 It could be the Buzzcocks."

 The line-up, in case you haven't been paying attention: Jon Langford (Mekons, Pine Valley Cosmonauts), Steve Goulding (Mekons, Pine Valley Cosmonauts, Graham Parker & the Rumour), Alan Doughty (Jesus Jones, Dollar Store), Deano (Dollar Store, Wreck), and Tracy Dear (World's Greatest Living Englishman).
 On drums the past few years has been Joe Camarillo (Hushdrops).